 This post may contain affiliate links.

 My kids have had dozens of great flights.
 They’ve been well-behaved, they’ve slept, it’s been a dream.
 However, my children have also each had 1 really bad flight.
 For K, it was on the way to Bangkok and for HJ it was on the way back.
 Those were the longest flights we’ve ever taken and they were a nightmare.
-Since we have an upcoming trip to London and then one to China, I decided to start looking for something, anything to help get the kids through those flights.
+Since we have quite a few upcoming trips, including one to China, I decided to start looking for something, anything to help get the kids through those flights.

 JetKids BedBox stood out to me as a fantastic idea.
 A suitcase the kids can ride on PLUS a comfy spot to prop their legs up on the airplane?
 Yes, please!
 Even though I loved the idea, I was a bit skeptical whether it would actually work.